dougdelabrida/react-issues-app/README.md

 # React issues Project
 This project implements a simple list of React's issue based on the GitHub's API.

+You can see the app running [here](http://react-issues-app.surge.sh/)

 ## Running
-After installing the project's dependecies you will be able to run `npm start`
+After clonning and installing the project's dependecies you will be able to run `npm start`

 ## Testing
 The testing files are in `__tests__` directory.
-It ca ben runned just by typing `npm run test`
+It can be runned just by typing `npm run test`

 ## Build
 Thanks to create-react-app, you can just run `npm run build`